Dr. Ines Prodöhl Research Fellow

 Main Areas of Interest

-- European and Global History of the Nineteenth and Twentieth Century
+- Modern European and Global History

-- Cultural and Economic History
+- Economic and Business History

 GHI Research Project